 More accurately, Body Ecology is a System of Health and Healing.
 An anti-inflammatory way of eating and living, the Body Ecology program has gained recognition for being a premier method for supporting recovery from candida and other immune dysfunctions.
 For years, we’ve observed that these anti-inflammatory foods help not only to nourish the body but to strengthen the gut and build the immune system.

 Healthy fats are satisfying and help to build energy.
 They are also essential to maintain the integrity and fluidity of cell walls, enhance cell-to-cell communication, reduce inflammation, build hormones, and even stabilize high levels of LDL, or “bad cholesterol.”

-- Almonds are one of the only nuts that the Body Ecology Diet recommends.
-Almonds are alkaline.
-If you are going to eat almonds, it is essential that you soak and sprout truly raw almonds.
+Almonds are one of the only nuts that Body Ecology recommends.
+Almonds are alkaline, and if you’re going to eat them, it’s essential that you soak and sprout truly raw almonds.

-- If you have access to organic, soaked, and sprouted almond butter, try fermenting it!
-Fermented almond butter is wonderful alternative to sour cream and can be used as a creamy element to many savory dips and dressings.
+–If you have access to organic, soaked, and sprouted almond butter, try fermenting it!
+Fermented almond butter is a wonderful alternative to sour cream and can be used as a creamy element to many savory dips and dressings.
 Fermented almond butter can also be added to smoothies.

 Sometimes, even the Body Ecology grains quinoa, amaranth, millet, and buckwheat are difficult to digest for a compromised gut.
 If you are unsure about your sensitivity to grains, eliminate all grains from your diet.
 Then slowly, one by one, add each of the Body Ecology grains to your diet, noticing any signs of inflammation.
 The inflammatory response is not limited to your digestive tract.
 Sometimes food-related inflammation can show up in the joints and the skin, as brain fog, or as any other weakened system in your body.